 At the heart of the problem is the length of time which we sip coffee.
 When when we drink the beverage throughout the day, our teeth become bathed in the dark colors, staining dental enamel and triggering cavities.
 Coffee passes on its coloring to your teeth, as it does to sweaters, porcelain and white carpet.
 Many religious coffee drinkers might be on the lookout for teeth whitening options.

 Coffee also causes bad breath.
 The caffeine can dry out the mouth by slowing saliva production, which leads to halitosis for a couple of reasons.
-First, saliva normally helps kill bacteria found in your mouth, so when it's no longer present, the bacteria fans the foul smell.
+First, saliva normally helps attack anaerobic sulfur-producing bacteria found in your mouth, so when it's no longer present, the bacteria fans the foul smell.
 Second, the chemicals in coffee will be left on the teeth, causing stinky breath.
 This is similar to how remaining food particles in the mouth give off a bad odors after meals.

 Preventing the "coffee smile"